 Our bodies will react in a variety of ways under stress.
 Sleep deprivation is a type of stress and that causes sleepwalking, night terrors, etc. I have also seen these happen when other “stressful” things are happening in a child’s life — moving houses, a new sibling, starting daycare or school.
 But, if good sleep habits are in place, these are just temporary.
 Chronic sleep deprivation itself puts other stresses on the body — heart problems, weight issues, diabetes, or worse memory loss and even Alzheimer’s in adults.

 So, live by my mantra: give sleep priority!

 Turn off the computer

 Switch off the cell phone

 And focus on your’s and your family’s sleep hygiene and get a better night’s rest.

 Does your child sleep walk or have frequent night terrors?
 Does you child suffer from chronic sleep deprivation?
-Contact me to learn how I can help!
+Contact us to learn how we can help!